 It is critical to remember that the thoughts your mind gives you are motivated by its essential desire to keep you safe.
 It does not want you taking unnecessary risks, so its priority will be to try to delay or stop the change from happening.

 On one level clients are desperate for change, on another their minds tell them that change is a bad idea.

 Taking action at this point is crucial because it’s very difficult to ‘think’ ourselves into a new career.
-It is action that changes thinking, not the other way around.
 Once you move into action, you begin to learn and develop as a person, and gain a sense of momentum and meaning.
 And more often than not, you develop opportunities you could never have imagined when you were sitting and dreaming at your desk.

 In moving forward into action we will focus on:

 - Determining your vision

 - Choosing goals that will move you towards your vision